-Residence hall room density across campus will be reduced wherever possible with a firm commitment to not use double rooms as triples or single rooms as doubles.
+Residence hall room density across campus has been reduced wherever possible with a firm commitment to not use double rooms as triples or single rooms as doubles.
 Standard capacity triples and quads in traditional corridor style buildings may have reduced capacity and when possible will be converted to study rooms.

-To support isolation and quarantine space needs, Residence Life and Housing has committed 70 single-occupancy units with private bathrooms and will be delivered as needed.
-In addition, Student Life is investigating additional off-campus facilities solutions in the local areas for reserve capacity.
+To support isolation and quarantine space needs, Residence Life and Housing has committed 34 double-occupancy isolation units and more than 39 single-occupancy quarantine units with private bathrooms and will be delivered as needed.

 Frequent community walkthroughs of floors by Resident Assistants and Community Directors will ensure that capacity and social distancing guidelines in common area spaces are being maintained.

-The University will designate existing staff for enhanced training and responsibility for sanitizing standards for all residence areas and require documentation of completion of daily cleaning assignments.
-Evaluation and continual feedback to custodial staff will be provided by managers in Residence Life and Housing, and Facilities.
+The University has designated existing staff for enhanced training and responsibility for sanitizing standards for all residential communities, and requires documentation of completion of daily cleaning assignments.
+Evaluation and continual feedback to custodial staff is provided by managers in Residence Life and Housing, and Facilities Management.

-Residence Life and Housing will create additional training, guidelines, and expectations for Resident Assistants on how to perform their responsibilities safely, effectively and appropriately during the pandemic and staff will document all cleaning activities daily.
+Residence Life and Housing has created additional training, guidelines, and expectations for Resident Assistants on how to perform their responsibilities safely, effectively and appropriately during the pandemic and staff will continue to document all cleaning activities daily.
 Some of these expectations include, but are not limited to: